Frequently Asked Questions

 If any CAA records are set on a domain, our CA partners will be unable to issue a certificate if these records don’t include their relevant values.
 While this may be acceptable for your domain, your CAA records may prevent issuance of another customer’s Universal SSL certificate who is sharing the same certificate.
 As such, we must disable Universal SSL.

-What records are required to keep Universal SSL enabled?
+What records are added to keep Universal SSL enabled?

 The following records are set on your domain if you wish to continue to use Cloudflare’s free Universal SSL certificates:

 Note that you must not use the "Only allow wildcards" option for the root record (which returns only ‘issuewild’ records) for any of the domains in which you wish to continue to use Universal SSL.
 Having ‘issuewild’ alone only permits wildcard issuance, so we would be unable to add the apex of your domain to the certificate.
 You should use the "Allow wildcards and specific hostnames" option: